Henari Veratau

-Henari Veratau (born 3 January 1984) is a Papua New Guinean international rugby union professional footballer who played for the Queensland Reds and ACT Brumbies, who originally played rugby league for the Sydney Roosters in the NRL.
+Henari Veratau (born 3 January 1984) is a Papua New Guinean international rugby union professional footballer who played for the Queensland Reds and ACT Brumbies, who originally played rugby league for the Sydney Roosters in the National Rugby League (NRL).
 His position is at centre and wing.
 He signed for French Pro D2 club Racing Métro 92 Paris in August 2008.

 Background

 Veratau was born in Port Moresby, Papua New Guinea.

 He went to The Scots College in Sydney, winning the Honour Cap in Year 12 in 2001.

 Career

+Veratau began his career in rugby league with the Sydney Roosters.
+He switched to rugby union in 2003, joining the ACT Brumbies.

 In 2009, he signed with the Mitsubishi Heavy Industries Rugby Team (Mitsubishi Sagamihara DynaBoars) in Kanagawa, Japan.